What is Insurance Coverage Score?

 ❌ Relying on employer sick pay alone

 Most employers pay full sick pay for only 3-6 months.
-After that, income drops to statutory levels.
-Personal income protection pays until retirement age regardless of employer changes.
+After that, income drops dramatically.
+Personal disability insurance pays until retirement age regardless of employer changes.

 ❌ Not reviewing cover after life changes